-The principal softwright is Mr. G. Ken Holman, formerly with a products and services company for over thirteen years in a number of roles, specializing in international standards including the SGML family of technologies and the North American Presentation Layer Protocol Syntax (NAPLPS).
+The principal softwright is Mr. G. Ken Holman, formerly with a products and services company for over thirteen years in a number of roles, specializing in international standards including the SGML/XML family of technologies and the North American Presentation Layer Protocol Syntax (NAPLPS).
 A brief speaker's biography is available for use at conferences.

 When sending us ZIP file attachments by email rather than using the FTP site, please rename your ZIP file extension ".zzz" rather than ".zip" in order to get through our unfortunately rigid spam filters.